anonymous-cupholder/wifi-diagnostics/README.md

 ## Overview

 `wifi-diagnostics.sh` is a shell script designed to help diagnose and gather information about networking hardware and configurations on GhostBSD systems.
-It collects various details about the system, including PCI and USB device configurations, kernel modules, and network configuration files, to assist in troubleshooting network issues.
+It collects various details about the system, including PCI and USB device configurations, kernel modules, and network configuration files.
+This helps troubleshoot network issues.

 ## Usage

 ### Basic Usage

-Set execute privilege for the script:
+To set execute privilege for the script:

 ```
 chmod +x wifi-diagnostics.sh
 ```

-Run the script:
+To run the script:

 ```
 ./wifi-diagnostics.sh
 ```

 ### Options

-- `-v` : Enable verbose mode.
-This will provide more detailed output.
+- `-v` : Enable verbose mode for more detailed output.
-- `-i` : Enable interactive mode.
-This allows you to select which diagnostics to run.
+- `-i` : Enable interactive mode to select which diagnostics to run.

 ### Example

-Run the script in interactive mode:
+To run the script in interactive mode:

 ```
 sudo ./wifi-diagnostics.sh -i
 ```